Carlos Brandão

-Carlos Orleans Brandão Júnior (born June 2, 1958 in Colinas) is a Brazilian politician affiliated to the Brazilian Socialist Party.
-He is currently the governor of Maranhão, after the resignation of Flávio Dino in April 2, 2022.
+Carlos Orleans Brandão Júnior (born June 2, 1958) is a Brazilian politician affiliated to the Brazilian Socialist Party.
+He is currently the governor of Maranhão, after the resignation of Flávio Dino on April 2, 2022.
 He was the Vice Governor of Maranhão between 2015 and 2022, and was reelected in 2018 in Flávio Dino's gubernatorial ticket.
 Previously, he was a Federal Deputy for Maranhão for two consecutive terms.
 He holds a degree in Veterinary Medicine at the State University of Maranhão.